California's top experiences

 Point Reyes National Seashore

 If one park could encapsulate Northern California, Point Reyes would get our vote.
-Step across the San Andreas fault, then stand out by the lighthouse at what truly feels like land’s end and peer through binoculars at migratory whales.
+Step across the San Andreas fault, then stand out by the lighthouse at what feels like land’s end and peer through binoculars at migratory whales.
 Witness the raucous antics of a seasonal colony of giant elephant seals at Chimney Rock or hike among free-ranging herds of hulking tule elk.
 Then drive out to windswept beaches, where the horizon stretches toward infinity.

 Tossed like so many lost pearls off the coast, the Channel Islands are California's last outpost of civilization.
 They’ve been that way for thousands of years, ever since seafaring Chumash tribespeople established villages on these remote rocks.
-The islands also support an abundance of marine life, from coral reefs to giant elephant seals.
+The islands support an abundance of marine life, from coral reefs to giant elephant seals.
 Get back to nature in Channel Islands National Park, a wildlife haven with fantastic sea kayaking and snorkeling, or make a posh getaway to Mediterranean-esque Catalina Island, with its harborfront hotels.